One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): Introduction

 The main results of this paper are the following.

 In the oblate case, the cut locus coincides with the first caustic and does not depend on the parameter.
 The cut locus and the caustic for the limit sub-Lorentzian structure are the same.
 However, the attainable set depends on the parameter and the attainable set for the limit structure does not coincide with the limit of the attainable sets in the series.
-The reason is that the boundary of the sub-Lorentzian attainable set consists of abnormal geodesics that are different from the light-like geodesics in the Lorentzian case.
-These abnormal geodesics are concatenations of light-like geodesic arcs and have at most one switching of light-like control.
+The reason is that the boundary of the sub-Lorentzian attainable set consists of abnormal extremal trajectories that are different from the light-like extremal trajectories in the Lorentzian case.
+These abnormal extremal trajectories are concatenations of light-like arcs and have at most one switching of light-like control.

 In the prolate case, the system is completely controllable, i.e., the attainable set coincides with the whole group.
 There are admissible loops passing through every point.
 This implies that the longest arcs never exist.
 However, we find some bounds of the first conjugate time and the first Maxwell time for the symmetries of the problem.
-We prove that the first conjugate point appears earlier than two different geodesics meet one another, i.e., earlier than a Maxwell point in this case.
+We prove that the first conjugate point appears earlier than two different extremal trajectories meet one another, i.e., earlier than a Maxwell point in this case.

-The structure of this paper is the following.
-In Section~\ref{sec-optctrlprob-statement} we state the problem of finding the Lorentzian longest arcs as an optimal control problem and we describe a model of the manifold we work on, i.e., the universal covering of the Lie group $\SL_2(\R)$.
-Section~\ref{sec-geodesics} gives the geodesic equations in coordinates.
+This paper has the following structure.
+In Section~\ref{sec-optctrlprob-statement} we state the problem of finding the Lorentzian longest arcs as an optimal control problem and we describe a model of the manifold we are working on, i.e., the universal covering of the Lie group $\SL_2(\R)$.
+Section~\ref{sec-geodesics} gives the equations of extremal trajectories in coordinates.
 Next, we consider the oblate case (Section~\ref{sec-oblate}) and the prolate case (Section~\ref{sec-prolate}) separately.
 These cases depend on the shape of the control set.

 For the oblate case, first we describe the attainable set in Section~\ref{sec-oblate-atset}.
 Second, we find the first caustic in Section~\ref{sec-oblate-conj}.
-Third, in Section~\ref{sec-oblate-opt} we study the optimality of geodesics, we find the cut locus and the domain where the longest arcs exist.
+Third, in Section~\ref{sec-oblate-opt} we study the optimality of extremal trajectories, we find the cut locus and the domain where the longest arcs exist.
 Finally, we consider the limit case, i.e., the sub-Lorentzian structure in Section~\ref{sec-sub-Lorentzian-case}.